oscarvaldes/WebsocketDB/README.md

 Websocket WB requires [Node.js](https://nodejs.org/) v4+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the server. //to run LOCALLY!

 ```sh
 $ cd WebsocketDB